-"When was what?"

-"When the son, Jerome, came here."

-"Long time.
-Ten years, eleven, I reckon.
-Say how's your sister?"
-Salem faked genuine interest.

-"Mended.
-She'll be alright."
+"Horse was the only meat not rationed during the war, see," said Fish Eye.
+"Ate some myself in Italy.
+France too.
+Tastes just like beef but sweeter."
+"You ate some in the good old USA too, but you didn't know it."
+Andrew laughed.
+Salem, impatient to get back to the chessboard, changed the subject.
+"Say how's your sister?"
+"Mended," Frank answered.
+"She'll be alright."
 "She say what happened to my Ford?"

-"That would be the last thing on her mind.
+"That would be the last thing on her mind, Grandpappy.
 And it should be the last thing on yours."
 "Yeah, well."
 Salem moved his queen.

 Cee refused to give up the quilt.
 Frank wanted it for something, something that was bothering him.
 The quilt was the first one she had made by herself.
-As soon as she could sit up without pain or bleeding, neighbor women took over the sick room and started sorting pieces while they discussed her medications and the most useful prayers Jesus would take notice of.
+As soon as she could sit up without pain or bleeding, neighborhood women took over the sick room and started sorting pieces while they discussed her medications and the most useful prayers Jesus would take notice of.
 They sang, too, while they stitched together the palette they had agreed upon.
-She knew hers wasn't very good but Frank said it was perfect.
+She knew her own quilt wasn't very good but Frank said it was perfect.
 Perfect for what?
 He wouldn't say.
 "Come on, Cee.
 I need it.
 And you have to come with me.
 Both of us have to be there."
 "Be where?"
 "Trust me".